MatheuZSecurity/Imperius/README.md

 # Imperius
-A tool to detect, make an LKM rootkit visible again and a trick to make it unusable.
+A make an LKM rootkit visible again.